zakkg3/ClusterSecret/README.md

   tls.key: BASE64
 ```

 ClusterSecret operator makes sure all the matching namespaces have the secret available.
-New namespaces, if they match the parttern, will also have the secret.
+New namespaces, if they match the pattern, will also have the secret.
 Any change on the ClusterSecret will update all related secrets.
-Deleting the ClusterSecret delete "child" (all cloned secrets) too.
+Deleting the ClusterSecret deletes "child" secrets (all cloned secrets) too.

 Use it for certificates, registry pulling credentials and so on.

 ## Use case.

-when you need a secret in more than one namespace. you need to get the secret, edit the namespace and create it.
+when you need a secret in more than one namespace. you need to get the secret from the origin namespace, edit the  the secret with the new namespace and create the new one.
 This could be done with one command:

 ```
 kubectl get secret <secret-name> -n <source-namespace> -o yaml \